shamikh-mill/blog/index.md

 development, cryptocurrency, and machine-learning, and this site serves to be an online homebase for my adventures in these fields, and as a repository for my notes, thoughts, projects, etc.
  -->
 I enjoy building models and applying computation to investigate interesting economic problems.
-This summer, I'll be conducting research on electricity access in developing countries using deep learning under
+Last summer, I researched electricity access in developing countries using deep learning under
 Dr. Kyle Bradbury of the
 [Duke Energy Data Analytics Lab](https://energy.duke.edu/research/energy-data).

+Check out my [projects](https://shamikh-mill.github.io/resume.pdf) and my [resume](https://shamikh-mill.github.io/blog/projects) for more!

 # What I've been up to: